Venyx Injury Law Logo Colorado personal injury firm lower fee

 No Brake Light Awareness

 Many riders use engine braking and throttle roll-off to decelerate rather than squeezing the brake lever.
 No brake lever means no brake light.
-A following driver who expects a brake light signal before deceleration may not react in time when a rider slows without one.
+A following driver who expects a brake light before deceleration may not react in time.
 This is a known dynamic on Colorado mountain roads and canyon descents.
-It doesn't excuse the following driver — the duty is to maintain distance adequate for any reasonable deceleration — but it's a factor the defense will raise.
+It doesn't excuse the following driver, the duty is to maintain distance adequate for any reasonable deceleration, but it's a factor the defense will raise.

 Liability in a Colorado Rear-End Motorcycle Crash

 In a standard rear-end crash, the following driver is presumed at fault.
 Colorado law requires every driver to maintain a safe following distance under C.R.S. § 42-4-1008, and a rear-end collision is strong evidence that this duty was breached.
-Unlike left-turn crashes where liability can be disputed, rear-end motorcycle crashes typically begin with a presumption in the rider's favor.
+That presumption doesn't mean the case handles itself.
+Insurance companies will look for any way to shift blame, claiming you stopped too suddenly, your brake lights weren't functioning, or you were lane-filtering in a way that contributed.
+Liability can extend beyond the at-fault driver in several scenarios:

-Employer liability
+Employer Liability

-If the driver was working at the time — making deliveries, driving a company vehicle, or running a work errand — the employer may be vicariously liable.
+If the driver was working at the time, making deliveries, driving a company vehicle, or running a work errand, the employer may be vicariously liable.
 Commercial auto policies carry significantly higher limits than personal policies, and the employer's own negligence in hiring, training, or supervision may add a separate claim.

-Vehicle defect
+Vehicle Defect

 If a brake failure or mechanical defect contributed to the driver's inability to stop, the vehicle manufacturer or a maintenance provider may share liability.
-These claims require early investigation — the vehicle needs to be preserved and inspected before it's repaired or disposed of.
+These claims require early investigation, the vehicle needs to be preserved and inspected before it's repaired or disposed of.

-Road design or signage
+Road Design or Signage

 If inadequate warning signage, a sudden lane drop, or a road condition contributed to the crash, a government entity may share liability.
-Claims against Colorado government entities have strict 180-day notice requirements — missing that deadline can bar the claim entirely.
+Claims against Colorado government entities have strict 180-day notice requirements, missing that deadline can bar the claim entirely.

 Why Rear-End Motorcycle Injuries Are So Serious

-Spinal injuries
+Spinal Injuries

-Compression fractures, herniated discs, and in severe cases, spinal cord damage causing partial or complete paralysis.
+Compression fractures, herniated discs, and in severe cases spinal cord damage causing partial or complete paralysis.
 The lumbar and cervical spine are most vulnerable in rear impacts.

 Even helmeted riders can sustain TBI from the rotational forces of a rear impact.
 Concussions, post-concussion syndrome, and more severe TBI are common in high-speed rear collisions.